 For many expatriates, getting adequate medical treatment in a foreign country can be both difficult and stressful.
-The quality of medical facilities may vary from country to country as a result of local medical capabilities.
+The quality of medical facilities may vary greatly from country to country as a result of local medical capabilities.
 And in some countries, the standards of medical facilities may be much lower than those in Western countries.
 However, even in a developed country, having a prearranged plan on hand on how to deal with medical emergency coverage is very important.
 It will provide you and your family with an accurate direction and alleviate panic.
 In this article, we will provide you with some insight on how to design your plan for medical emergencies as an expat overseas.

 What are your healthcare insurance options overseas?